 The University will grant a maximum of 24 credit hours in the General Examinations and from three to six credits in the various Subject Examinations, provided that the required score has been achieved and that Subject Examinations have been approved for acceptance by Immaculata.
 Credits for examinations successfully completed will be transcripted upon receipt of official CLEP scores.
 A grade of P is given; credits earned through CLEP transfer are not computed in the GPA.
 Ordinarily, a student may not retake a CLEP within three months of an unsuccessful attempt or a failed course in a corresponding subject.
 For information concerning examination areas acceptable for credit, students should inquire at the College of Adult Professional Studies.
-A fee will be charged for the CLEP credits.
+A fee will be charged for the CLEP examination as well as for the transcription of CLEP credits.